balvisio/CAFA-Toolset/README.md

 gene_association.goa_ref_yeast.38+sprot.38.1

-Multiple run of this program with the same input file versions will create subsequent versions of the output file where the file name will end with subsequent version number 2, 3, 4, etc.
+Multiple run of this program with the same input file versions will create subsequent versions of the output file where the file name will end with subsequent version number, such as 2, 3, 4, etc.

 ### Benchmark Creation
 This tool will create benchmark files from two input annotation files in uniprot-GOA file format at time points t1 and t2, respectively.